RunninglVlan/unitycourse2/04-ArgonAssault/README.md

   - Pixel Error - higher values indicate lower accuracy of the mapping between the terrain maps and the generated terrain but lower rendering overhead
   - Base Map Distance - Maximum distance at which terrain textures will be displayed at full resolution
   - Cast Shadows
+- Terrain data is stored in binary form and can be shared between game objects (e.g. if scene will be duplicated, duplicate terrain will use the same binary ASSET).
+This binary data can be converted to text using Unity Tool binary2text.exe

 ## Assets used
 - Textures & Materials: